Lucchese crime family

-The Lucchese crime family (pronounced /it/) is an Italian American Mafia crime family and one of the "Five Families" that dominate organized crime activities in New York City and New Jersey, within the nationwide criminal phenomenon known as the American Mafia.
+The Lucchese crime family (/it/) is an Italian American Mafia crime family and one of the "Five Families" that dominate organized crime activity in New York City, within the nationwide criminal phenomenon known as the American Mafia.
 Members refer to the organization as the Lucchese borgata; borgata (or brugard) is Mafia slang for criminal gang, which itself was derived from a Sicilian word meaning close-knit community.
-The members of other crime families sometimes refer to Lucchese family members as "Lukes".
+The members of other crime families sometimes refer to Lucchese members as "Lukes".

-The family originated in the early 1920s; Gaetano Reina served as its boss until his murder in 1930.
+The Lucchese family originated in the early 1920s; Gaetano Reina served as its boss until his murder in 1930.
 It was taken over by Tommy Gagliano during the Castellammarese War, and led by him until his death in 1951.
-Known as the Gagliano crime family under Gagliano, the family kept their activities low-key, with their efforts concentrated in the Bronx, Manhattan, and New Jersey.
+Known as the Gagliano crime family under his leadership, the family kept their activities low-key, with their efforts concentrated in the Bronx, Manhattan and New Jersey.

-The next boss was Tommy Lucchese, who had served as Gagliano's underboss for over 20 years.
-Lucchese led the family to become one of the most powerful families to sit on the Commission.
-Lucchese teamed up with Gambino crime family boss Carlo Gambino to control organized crime in New York City.
-Lucchese had a stronghold on the garment industry in New York and took control of many crime rackets for the family.
+The family's next boss was Tommy Lucchese, who had served as Gagliano's underboss for over twenty years.
+Lucchese led the family to become one of the most powerful to sit on the Commission, the Mafia's governing body.
+Lucchese partnered with Gambino crime family boss Carlo Gambino to control organized crime in New York, exerting a stronghold over the city's garment industry and other criminal rackets.

 When Lucchese died of a brain tumor in 1967, Carmine Tramunti controlled the family for a brief time; he was arrested in 1973 for funding a major heroin network and died five years later.
-Anthony Corallo then gained control of the family.
-Corallo was very secretive and soon became one of the most powerful members of the Commission.
-He was arrested and convicted in the famous Mafia Commission Trial of 1986.
+The secretive Anthony Corallo then gained control of the family, soon becoming one of the most powerful members of the Commission.
+He was arrested and convicted in the Mafia Commission Trial of 1986.

-For most of its history, the Lucchese family was reckoned as one of the most peaceful crime families in the nation.
+For most of its history, the Lucchese family was reckoned as one of the most peaceful crime families in the United States.
 However, that changed when Corallo named Victor Amuso as his successor shortly before going to prison.
 Amuso later promoted one of his closest allies, Anthony Casso, to underboss.
 Starting in 1986, Amuso and Casso instituted one of the bloodiest reigns in Mafia history, ordering virtually anyone who crossed them to be murdered.
-Casso also had authority over NYPD detectives Louis Eppolito and Stephen Caracappa; both carried out at least eight murders for him.
+Casso also had the advantage of employing two corrupt New York City Police Department (NYPD) detectives, Louis Eppolito and Stephen Caracappa, as hitmen in killing at least eight individuals in service to the Lucchese family.

-Amuso was arrested in 1991 and sentenced to life in prison.
-Several Lucchese family members, fearing for their lives, turned informant.
-The highest-profile of these was acting boss Alphonse D'Arco, who became the first boss of a New York crime family to testify against the mob.
+Amuso was arrested in 1991 and sentenced to life imprisonment.
+Several Lucchese members, fearing for their lives, turned informant.
+The highest-profile of these was acting boss Alphonse D'Arco, who became the first boss of a New York family to testify against the Mafia.
 This led to the arrests of the entire Lucchese family hierarchy, with Casso also becoming an informant.
-Casso pleaded guilty to 70 crimes, including racketeering, extortion and 15 murders and sentenced to 455 years in prison.
+Casso pleaded guilty to seventy crimes, including racketeering, extortion and fifteen murders and was sentenced to 455 years in prison.
 Testimony from these informants nearly destroyed the family, with as many as half of its members winding up incarcerated.
 Amuso continues to rule the family from prison.